Trinity River Alligator Gar Fishing | Garzilla Guide Service

 The Trinity River alligator gar season is April through September.
 Outside that window we offer thermal hog hunting (year-round) and other adventures.

-How far is the Trinity River from Dallas or Houston?
+How far is the Trinity from Dallas or Houston?

 Is the Trinity River safe to fish?